christiskatsouris/Bootstrapping/README.md

 Learning Objectives: In this teaching page we present some key applications of the bootstrap resampling methodology for statistical inference purposes in time series regression models.

-## Bootstrap for Linear Time Series Regression Models
+# I. Bootstrap for Linear Time Series Regression Models